 - How does the quality of the testing change with the size and complexity of new features?

 Any cost, effort or liability increase had better change linearly so that it remains a viable investment and does not overwhelm any value generated.
 This requirement applies to the rate of change of the testing effort as a function of lines of code.

-New lines of code would need to be added not just to support a new feature but also to the test cases around it.
+New lines of code would need to be added to support a new feature and the test cases around it.
 New test cases are required to test new functionality and ensure that existing functionality is not broken.